 For wood finishes, oils are divided into drying and non-drying oils.
 It’s what it sounds like – drying oils (linseed, tung, teak, hemp, walnut oils) dry out the wood, repel moisture, and prevent mildew and rotting.
 This is what we want.
 Non-drying finishes such as olive, coconut, and other oils do not prevent moisture for penetrating the wood, and aren’t a good choice as a finish for your axe handle.
 If all you have are non-drying oils, take the extra day or two to order a drying oil – you’ll be glad you did and it makes so much more sense than trying to apply an olive oil finish to your axe handle.

-Boiled linseed oil is probably the most popular and also cheapest wood finish out there.
+Boiled linseed oil (BLO) is the most popular and cheapest wood finish.
 It has additives and drying agents to speed the drying process.
 Raw linseed oil is thicker and, without additives, provides less protection against mildew.
 It also takes much longer to dry.
-Some people prefer to use raw or organic linseed oil due to health concerns.
+Due to health concerns, some people prefer to use raw or organic linseed oil.
 Both (and all finishes in general) are best applied using gloves.
 Finally, linseed oil (both boiled and raw) can be mixed with additives such as pine tar, turpentine, and beeswax (more on those later).
 If it is heated and applied warm, penetration is improved.

 Pure tung oil is another great choice for an axe handle finish.
 Due to its molecular structure, it provides better water and mildew resistance than linseed oil.